Facts about carpenter ants

 How do you know if the carpenter ant colony is in your cabin?

-If you see lots of the carpenter ants flying around inside the cabin in the spring, it is a sign that the nest is located somewhere in the cottage.
+If you see the carpenter ants flying around inside the cabin in the spring, it is a sign that the nest could be located somewhere in the cottage.

 Another way to see if the colony has been built in the cottage is to follow the worker ants when they are carrying food.
 Carpenter ants eat other insects, whether living or dead, and are also attracted to sweet substances.